-Composition students work collaboratively to produce concerts of their works at UMBC and learn practical entrepreneurial skills to promote their careers.
-Master classes with guest composers augment the curricula and give students a broad perspective on the rich and varied musical culture of the twenty-first century.
+Composition students work collaboratively to produce concerts of their works at UMBC each semester and learn practical entrepreneurial skills to promote their careers.
+Master classes with guest composers frequently augment the curriculum and give students a broad perspective on the rich and varied musical culture of the twenty-first century.

 To view the academic requirements for this degree, please visit the academic catalog.